mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 <h3>Create a splash page for your Ruckus Gateway</h3>

-<p>Still in your Cucumber dashboard, click on Splash Pages and then hit create new.
+<p>Still in your CT dashboard, click on Splash Pages and then hit create new.
 Fill in a few details, choose from a number of access types including Social logins, click through and email capture.</p>

 <h3>Test Your Splash Pages</h3>